blackgauss/yapJournal/filtered_ideas.md

 - State: California

 **Audience:**
-Aspiring screenwriters, creative writing enthusiasts, and filmmakers.
+Tech-savvy individuals looking for personalized productivity tools that adapt to their needs.

 **Additional Resources:**
-Access to screenwriting formats, collaboration tools, and cloud storage for user scripts.
+AI development frameworks, cloud storage solutions, and user feedback mechanisms.

 **Additional Data Needed:**
-Market research into screenwriter challenges, user feedback for feature request.
+Market research on AI tool preferences, user feedback for feature refinement.

-**Overall Ranking:** 9/10
+**Overall Ranking:** Moderate

 **Suitability to User:**
-Very suitable due to creativity and writing skills.
+The user’s knowledge of technology and personal needs creates a solid foundation for this innovative idea.

 ---

-## Idea 5
+## Idea 8

 **Passive Income:** True

-**User Competitiveness:** Moderately competitive; quality content and unique insights help distinguish offerings.

-**Realistic:** Good; stories from personal experiences resonate with audiences.
+**User Competitiveness:** The user's unique experiences in app development can attract an audience seeking genuine insights.

+**Realistic:** Realistic with dedication to content creation.

 **Description:**
-Sell coding tutorials or e-books based on experiences coding the journaling app and other projects, helping beginners understand concepts through personal experience stories.
+Establish a podcast or YouTube channel where the user shares their journey of building their journaling app, discussing challenges faced, insights gained, and lessons learned in the process.
+Create content that resonates with others trying to improve their productivity and self-awareness through journaling.

 **Time Needed:**

 - 1 Day: 1.0 hours
-- 1 Week: 3.0 hours
+- 1 Week: 5.0 hours
-- 1 Month: 15.0 hours
+- 1 Month: 30.0 hours
-- 1 Year: 60.0 hours
+- 1 Year: 180.0 hours

 **Earnings Source:**
-Direct sales of e-books, subscription access to ongoing coding content, video tutorial monetization.
+Revenue could be generated through sponsorships, affiliate marketing, and potentially ad revenue.

 **Probability Of $1000/Week:**
-0.7
+0.3

+**Bull Earnings Forecast:**

+- 1 Week: $500.00
+- 1 Month: $2,000.00
+- 1 Year: $24,000.00

-**Earnings Forecast:**
+**Bear Earnings Forecast:**

-- 1 Week: $400.00
+- 1 Week: $100.00
-- 1 Month: $1,200.00
+- 1 Month: $500.00
-- 1 Year: $2,500.00
+- 1 Year: $6,000.00

 **Skills:**
-- Writing, Teaching, Programming
+- Content creation, Public speaking, Editing and production, Marketing

 **Man Hours:**

-- Beginner: 10.0 hours
+- Beginner: 20.0 hours
-- Intermediate: 30.0 hours
+- Intermediate: 40.0 hours
-- Expert: 100.0 hours
+- Expert: 80.0 hours

-**Novelty Score:** 6.0
+**Novelty Score:** 5.0

 **Difficulty Score:** 4.0